 Irish Central has come up with its own list of names, and if you're looking for something unique and original, they've got you covered.
 None of these names selected from their list made the SSA's top 1,000.

 If you choose one of these, they'll probably be the only one in the class with their name.
 Whether or not their teachers will be able to pronounce it on the first try is another question.

 These Irish names are getting trendier.

 BabyCenter keeps track of the names its users pick for their kiddos.
-According to the site, these are the most popular Irish girl names among its users that haven't been mentioned already.
-Look for these to start hitting popular lists in a couple years.
+According to the site, these are the most popular Irish girl names among its users that haven't been mentioned already, in order of their popularity.
+Look for these to start hitting popular lists in a couple of years.

 You Might Also Like